FocusMark/aws-infrastructure/README.md

 ## Deployment

-In order to deploy the infrastructure you just need to execute the bash script included from a terminal:
+In order to deploy the infrastructure you just need to execute the bash script included in the root directory from a terminal:

 ```
 $ sh deploy.sh